Back To Search Results

 • Maffucci syndrome: multiple subcutaneous vascular nodules on the toes and fingers

-• Glomus tumor: (seen in the adult population), painful, more commonly involve nail beds, and genetic/histology is cellular dominant with glomus cell infiltration
+• Glomus tumor: seen in the adult population, painful, more commonly involves nail beds, and genetic/histology is cellular dominant with glomus cell infiltration.

 • Spiradenoma